tejuscs/adb-aws-dev/provisioning-acd/create-acd.md

 - Advanced options: Net services architecture

-    Optionally, you can enable Shared Server architecture whch enables a database server to allow many client processes to share very few server processes.
+    Optionally, you can enable Shared Server architecture which enables a database server to allow many client processes to share very few server processes.

   ![This image shows the result of performing the above step.](./images/sharedserver.png " ")